 It is impossible, of course, to produce a definitive guide for every elderly or disabled person who wants to enjoy a caravan holiday – your age, infirmity and degree of disability makes every difference to your general mobility and the scope for adapting a static or touring caravan or motorhome to your use.

 If you want to experience many of the joys of holidaying in a caravan, with all the amenities and comforts of a well-appointed park or resort, you might first want to make a trial run by renting such a holiday home, before investing in one of your own.

-Increasingly these days, however, touring caravans and motorhomes are made with the needs of the disabled and the elderly in mind, or are manufactured to specifications that may be specially adapted for such use.
-An array of different gadgets is also available to help make life just that little bit more easy and safe.
+Increasingly these days however, touring caravans and motorhomes are made with the needs of the disabled and the elderly in mind, or are manufactured to specifications that may be specially adapted for such use.
+An array of different gadgets is also available to help make life just that little bit easier and safe.

 Taking all these factors into consideration, therefore, there may be no reason at all why you should not continue to enjoy caravanning into a good old age or with whatever disability you may have – whether that is in a static caravan, a touring caravan or a motorhome.